 For more general engineering, there are the appropriately named channels Learn Engineering and The Efficient Engineer.
-Some smaller channels, like Sourabh Sharma, Chrvoje Engineering, and Jared Owen, also have videos like this.
+Some smaller channels, like Sourabh Sharma, Chrvoje Engineering, and Jared Owen, also have a few videos like this.

 I wish I could find more Biology-related videos, but XVIVO Scientific Animation has some interesting ones.

 Well, that is all for now.
 I will add more links here as I come across them.
 Enjoy!